 Today ecotherapy is an emerging aspect of my practice.
 It's clear that many are making the leap between psychology and ecology.
 New generations are coordinating interests and skills in line with sustainable ecological principles, creating ways to honor their passions with integrity.
-My current studies and practices include ecotherapy and aspects of energy medicine and psychology; exploring where the two meet.
+My current studies and practices include ecotherapy and aspects of energy medicine and clinical psychology; exploring where they all meet.

 Periodically, I continue to keep my hand in water quality through staying abreast of threats to local water resources where I live and through volunteering within my local watershed.
 Because I live on the Connecticut River, my own well contains adjacent ground water so I'm constantly reminded that we all live downstream.

 Throughout my personal and professional life, I recognize shifts in the mental health of those who learn to move concern for their environment and accompanying fear, anger or ambivalent feelings of helplessness into integrity and involvement, often fostering confidence in other areas of life.
 When hurricanes Rita and Katrina struck my native Louisiana, I spent 3 years utilizing my clinical and community skills serving my family and native place of belonging.
 Upon returning to New England, my spiritual place of belonging, I learned nothing is wasted, when several tornadoes struck Massachusetts.
 I provided trauma recovery workshops, helping victims make sense of their experiences.
 Through education and helping them find skills in their midst they captured the encouragement of co-supporting one another, allowing healing to begin.